We're taking extra measures to ensure your children are safe. Learn More

 Color Vision

-Color vision testing checks how well a person can see and distinguish different colors.
-It helps identify color blindness (color deficiency), which means someone may have trouble seeing certain colors correctly.
+Color vision is how well a person can see and distinguish different colors.
+Testing helps identify color blindness (color deficiency), which means someone may have trouble seeing certain colors correctly.

 Section Title